-1. The Library aims to make the collection easy to use, without reluctance or embarrassment on the public's part in seeking materials, and to serve all members of the community efficiently, pleasantly and without discrimination.

-- 2. The collection is on open shelves, arranged to provide maximum self-service.
+- 1. The Library aims to make the collection easy to use, without reluctance or embarrassment on the public's part in seeking materials, and to serve all members of the community efficiently, pleasantly and without discrimination. - 2.
+The collection is on open shelves, arranged to provide maximum self-service.
 Valuable books and other forms of media may be kept in closed shelving for safety or security reasons only to the extent necessary to protect them from damage or theft. - 3.
 The entire collection is available to all community residents and registered borrowers. - 4.
-Responsibility for use of materials by children and young adults rests with their parents or legal guardians.
-The selection of material for the adult collection and access to the collection is not restricted by the fact that children may obtain materials their parents or guardians consider to be objectionable. - 5.
+Responsibility for use of materials by children and young adults rests with their parents or legal guardians. - 5.
 Materials are not marked or identified to show approval or disapproval of contents, nor are they marked to restrict their use by ages.